Dewalt-arch/pimpmyadlab/readme.md

 - Domain Controller only (Windows 2019 Server)
   - Install the OS in the vm
   - Install the Hypervisor GuestOS Additions/Tools, Reboot
-  - Copy script to the vm

-  - Execute the instructions below in the vm
+    - Instructions on how to wget the file directly to the vm are located above
-    - start / run / cmd (as administrator)
-    - powershell -ep bypass
-    - cd \to\where\you\saved\the\script
-    - .\pimpmyadlab.ps1
-    - You will be presented with a menu

   - Select Menu Option **D**
   - Script must be run ***3 times*** in order to fully complete Domain Contoller installation and configuration

   - ***Run 1*** - Sets the name of the computer to Hydra-DC, reboots automatically when done
     - After the reboot, Run script again, Select Menu Option D for Run #2

   - ***Run 2*** - Installs Domain Controller, Forest, etc, reboots automatically when done
     - After the reboot, Run script again, Select Menu Option D for Run #3

   - ***Run 3*** - Installs the contents for the Cert-Auth, Domain, Users, SetSPN, etc and various other things
     - Final reboot of the system, domin controller is complete and ready for use!

 # Workstation #1 Instructions:
  Punisher Workstation only (Windows 10 Enterprise Client Workstation)